Martin Luther King Jr. Day Office Closure

 Tips for keeping pets safeLiving with Prairie Dogs

-Black-tailed prairie dogs are classified by CPW as "other small game," and by the Colorado Department of Agriculture as a "destructive rodent pest."
+Black-tailed prairie dogs are classified and managed by CPW through Title 33 in the Colorado Revised Statutes and the Parks and Wildlife Commission Regulations and by the Colorado Department of Agriculture under Title 35 C.R.S.
 Landowners, (or an agent of the landowner) may hunt, trap, or lethally remove prairie dogs when they are causing damage to crops, real or personal property or livestock.

 Anyone can hunt prairie dogs recreationally, as long as they have taken hunter education and have a current small game license.
 The season for prairie dogs on public lands is from June 15 to the end of February the following year.
 The season for private lands is year round.